 Fermented chicken feed is probiotics for your chicken.
 It’s a wet mash created by lactic acid fermentation (the same type of fermentation as naturally occurs in sauerkraut).

-Just like kraut, it contains all the bacteria that’s good for your gut: Lactobacillus, Leuconostoc, Pediococcus, and other beneficial bacteria and yeasts.
+Just like kraut, it contains all the bacteria that are good for your gut: Lactobacillus, Leuconostoc, Pediococcus, and other beneficial bacteria and yeasts.

 As long as the grains stay submerged in their lactic acid “bath,” they will be preserved indefinitely.

 There are a number of reasons to feed your flock fermented chicken feed, either regularly or at least on occasion.
 It can help improve their digestion, absorption of nutrients, and overall health by adding probiotics to their diet.
 They will also be far less likely to be mortally hurt by diseases and pests carried by the local wild birds.

 Because your chickens are getting more accessible nutrients from their feed, after a few weeks, they’ll start to eat less of it.